mmlevinson/hyperComponents/src/content/docs/about/tailwind.md

 	</ul>
 ```

-Although this is a somewhat contrived example, the resulting class list is really not that unusual.
+Although this is a somewhat contrived example, the giant class lists such as this is really not that unusual.

 In order to maintain this code, the developer has to scroll back-and-forth in his/her code editor to visually scan the entire list of classes.
 And the actual textContent of each `<li>` is nowhere to be seen.
 Yes,  word-wrap can visually roll up these long lists, but the eye strain looking for a single value you wish to edit is not trivial.
 When coding for hours every day, this adds up.